Skip to Main Content

 Goals help you prioritize your efforts and allocate resources wisely.
 They provide a benchmark for evaluating success and learning what works for future productions.

-Marketing without goals is like a production without a clear vision behind it—mostly a waste of everyone’s time.
+Marketing without goals is like a production without a clear vision behind it—it may be fun for the people doing it, but it’s certainly not reaching people.
 Your goals should give your efforts purpose and a way to measure success.

 All of your goals should be SMART (Specific, Measurable, Attainable/Ambitious, Relevant, and Timely).
 Some good examples of SMART goals for a theater marketing campaign include: